Henry Weissmann

 • connection with the energy crisis in 2000-2001.

-• proceedings before the California Public Utilities Commission to approve acquisitions and dispositions of California landline assets.
+• proceedings before the California Public Utilities Commission to approve acquisitions and dispositions of California landline and wireless assets.

 • proceedings before the Federal Communications Commission and Ninth Circuit regarding the acceleration of the deployment of 5G facilities.